 Any delay in the Agency enforcing or seeking to enforce any of the Agency’s rights arising from this Agreement is not a waiver of such rights which remain fully enforceable by the Agency at all times.

 The Agency operates a complaints and disputes procedure.
-Should the Client wish to pursue a complaint or dispute, details of the issue must be submitted to the Agency in writing and can be sent to info@irvingscott.com
+Should the Client wish to pursue a complaint or dispute, details of the issue must be submitted to the Agency in writing.

 EMPLOYING CANDIDATES